beameio/beame-sdk/README.md

-# Beame.IO sdk introduction
+# Beame.IO SDK

+## Installing

 To use tests from this repo, first run "npm install beame-api"

+## Beame.IO SDK introduction

-Beame.IO sdk introduction.
-The beame.io sdk allows to easily register routable hostnames.
-This essentially allows access to a device without routeable IP address.
-Beame.io sdk provides ability to easily generate random hostnames, and get matching certificates for them.
+Beame.IO SDK introduction.
+The Beame.IO SDK allows to easily register routable hostnames.
+This essentially allows access to a device without routable IP address.
+Beame.IO SDK provides ability to easily generate random hostnames, and get matching certificates for them.

-The beame.io service is designed to be used in bulk.
-Its goal is providing strongly authenticated endpoint for accessing client devices, as well as easy and affordable access to use of x509 certificcates.
+The Beame.IO service is designed to be used in bulk.
+Its goal is providing strongly authenticated endpoint for accessing client devices, as well as easy and affordable access to use of x509 certificates.

-Easentially, whay beame.io allows to do is to get a random common name signed, and easily be able to recive https traffic on that endoint.
+Essentially, what Beame.IO allows to do is to get a random common name signed, and easily be able to receive https traffic on that endpoint.

-High level architecture:
+## Beame.IO SDK - High level architecture

-The beamesdk credentiality systems, is build around two concepts:
+The Beame.IO SDK credentials systems, is build around two concepts:
-	1. Transport layer security Meaning proving ownership of certain common name  (hostname), via client side cert, server side cert.
+	1. Transport layer security - proving ownership of certain common name  (hostname), via client side cert, server side cert.
-	2. Provisioning Authentication Proof of ownership of keys via a web api
+	2. Provisioning Authentication Proof of ownership of keys via a web API

-You will be issued an organization certificate it will have a hosntame host name.
-In order to take actions as your organization your will be required to prove ownership of the cert.
-This can happen one of three ways
+You will be issued an organization certificate.
+It will have a hostname.
+In order to take actions as your organization your will be required to prove ownership of the cert (hostname).
+This can happen one of two ways:

-1. using it as a client cert and access beame,
+1. Using it as a client cert and access Beame.IO .
-2. using it as a server cert when beame access you with push of freshly issued certificate.
+2. Using it as a server cert when Beame.IO accesses you with push of freshly issued certificate.

-In fact we have three layers (organizational, you will only have one), atom, is essentially a logical seperation of instances in our particular envieroment.
+In fact we have three layers (organizational, you will only have one), atom, is essentially a logical separation of instances in our particular environment.

-Here is how this would typically be deploied:
+## Typical deployment

-1. Gateway server (equpied with atom keys)
+1. Gateway server (equipped with atom keys)
-2. Instance contacts the gateway server and requests to sign its request to beame.
+2. Instance contacts the gateway server and requests to sign its request to Beame.
-3. The gateway server will sign the request using its private key and cn
+3. The gateway server will sign the request using its private key and common name.
-4. Instance will send this signed request to beame, and automatically deliver the x509 cert signing server
+4. Instance will send this signed request to Beame, and automatically deliver the x509 cert signing server.

 	-+Developer
 	|
 	+ Atom
 		+ Instances

-This is also the strcutre of the ~/.beame folder.
-The location of the folder can be controlled by setting the BEAME_DIR envieromental variable, export
+This is also the structure of the `~/.beame` folder.
+The location of the folder can be controlled by setting the `BEAME_DIR` environment variable, export

 	BEAME_DIR='path' # /home/userz/.beame

-Using beame_api from command line:
+## Beame.IO CLI

+### Setting up Beame.IO CLI

-[Step 1: beame init]
+	beame init

 Beame init will establish your credentials in our system.
-And store it in the BEAME_DIR folder.
-The structure of the folder is self explanetory.
+And store it in the `BEAME_DIR` folder.
+The structure of the folder is self-explanatory.
-On each level the will be a file in json format, at each level of the directory stucture you will find:
+On each level the will be a JSON file.
+At each level of the directory structure you will find:

 	private_key.pem
 	x509